 If you have not set up Google Console yet, please take the time to do it now.
 It does not take long, and it is free.
 You will be using this free tool for as long as you are selling your art online.

 One thing you will be able to research from Google Console is the queries people are using to reach your site.
 A list will be displayed as well as how many people landed on a page from the query.

 This information will tell you exactly what your audience is struggling with.

 Visit your Google Console account and download the list of queries on to Excel.
 Organize the list by importance and make a schedule for when you will be writing the articles.

-Don’t forget to incorporate the keywords you are focusing on for your site.
-You want to attract the people who are interested in what you are selling.
+Don’t forget to incorporate the keywords you are focusing on your site.
+You want to attract people who are interested in what you are selling.
 Art marketing is easy if you just follow the steps.

 At this point, you might think Google is paying me, but I can assure you they are not.

 Google wants to see you succeed in selling your art.
 Why?
 Because you are keeping people on their platform by providing valuable content.
 That is how Google makes money.